-This article outlines the general steps for incorporation in Canada, explaining how to incorporate your business, from choosing where to incorporate your business through receiving your certificate of incorporation.
-Note that the specifics of each step for incorporating your business may differ from province to province.
+This article outlines the general steps for incorporating a business in Canada, from choosing where to incorporate through reserving a corporate name and filing your documents.
+Note that the specifics of each step may differ from province to province.

 When you incorporate your business federally, the two advantages are: